 Open a Wafer Map with Format

-open "<input_file>" format <format>The format string must be one that WMBatch supports and also which is licensed for import.
+open "<input_file>" format <format>The format string must match one that WMBatch supports and which is also licensed for import.
 You can see what formats are possible by using on the command line the directive -formats.
 You can see what formats are licensed for use by using the command line argument -licenses.

 open "c:\user\Steve DB\Map Files\Sep 29, 2020\A5004210.txt" format E5-1296